 Definitely.
 That’s what makes funeral potatoes a fantastic make-ahead dish!

 1. Spoon the casserole mixture into a greased baking dish.
-Cover the dish with plastic wrap and aluminum foil and freeze for up to 3 months.
+Cover with plastic wrap and aluminum foil and freeze for up to 3 months.
 You can also refrigerate overnight.

 2. Let the casserole thaw in the fridge overnight before baking.
 Top with browned crushed cornflakes and bake as instructed.

-You may need to add 1 to 2 minutes to the total bake time, depending on how cold the casserole is when you start baking.
+You may need to add 1 to 2 minutes to the total bake time, depending on how cold the casserole is.

 Tip: use a disposable dish pan if you plan on freezing the casserole for a while.